 The iconic Eigerøy Lighthouse is located at the small island of Midbrødøya, in Rogaland county, Norway.
 It was Norway's first cast iron lighthouse.

-This paved road leads to the Eigerøy Lighthouse, a lighthouse established in 1854 and automated in 1989.
-The lighthouse stands 32.9 meter tall.
-The road is winding, in some places only wide enough for one vehicle.
-The lighthouse has one of Europe’s strongest lights.
+Tucked away on Norway’s southwestern coast, the road to the lighthouse, Eigerøy fyr, is totally paved but very narrow.
+It’s a roller-coaster ride with quite a few steep climbs and downhills.
+The lighthouse, established in 1854 and automated in 1989, is 32.9 meter tall.
+It has one of Europe’s strongest lights.
 The lighthouse was built to ensure the safety of the shipping traffic along the coast.
 It has great views at any time, but especially on stormy days.
+The complex now includes overnight accommodation and a Sunday café in the lighthouse keeper’s residence.
+The area is prone to strong winds.

-Starting from Road Fv65 572, the drive is 2,6 km long, but the last 1.5km are blocked to private vehicles by a barrier.
+Starting at Road Fv65 572, the road to the lighthouse is 2.6km long (1.61 miles) long.
+But the last 1.5km are blocked to private vehicles by a barrier.
 The road ends on a parking lot.
 Not recommended if you don't know how to reverse.
-The complex now includes overnight accommodation and a Sunday café in the lighthouse keeper’s residence.